Music and worship have been inextricably bound together for millennia. From the earliest days of the

 Church, prayers, psalms, and hymns have been offered to the glory of God as a regular part of

 corporarte worship.
 Music is yet another way in which we experience God’s presence in our world and

 in our lives, as well as the beauty of the divine.

 At Saint Ignatius music is a very important part of our corporate life.
 Traditional choral music is an integral part of all our Sunday and feast-day liturgies.
-Our professional Choir offers music at all our principal liturgies and we are now building a volunteer choir whose principal mission is to lead the music at our monthly services of Solemn Evensong.
-We also host a major concert series primarily featuring early and sacred music, and are home to several ensembles-in-residence.
+Our professional Choir offers music at all our principal liturgies and we are now building a volunteer choir whose principal mission is to lead the music at our summer services and occasionally at Solemn Evensong.
+We also host concerts primarily featuring early and sacred music, and we are home to several ensembles-in-residence.

 St Cecilia window in the former choir loft.